top of page

 Sancai Pottery Horse of the Tang Dynasty (618 — 907) — The Asian Art Museum of San Francisco

-Celadon Since the Shang Dynasty.
+Celadon from the Shang Dynasty

-Celadon is believed to be the earliest ancestor of Chinese Porcelain.
 The Proto Celadon originated in the Shang Dynasty (1600 BC — 1046 BC), and the real Celadon appeared during the Han Dynasty (202 BC — 220 AD).

 It is a type of porcelain that applies glaze with iron oxide and then fires in a reducing kiln at high temperatures.